-- Input data: What inputs does the episode algorithm require to build the episode? - Episode algorithm and detailed description: What is the intent of the episode design that needs to be reflected in the code to produce the episode outputs?

-- Configuration file: What parameters (e.g., number of days) and medical codes (e.g., diagnosis codes) need to be specified to define the episode? - Output tables: What are the recommended outputs of an episode algorithm?
+- Input data: What inputs does the episode algorithm require to build the episode? - Episode algorithm and detailed description: What is the intent of the episode design that needs to be reflected in the code to produce the episode outputs? - Configuration file: What parameters (e.g., number of days) and medical codes (e.g., diagnosis codes) need to be specified to define the episode? - Output tables: What are the recommended outputs of an episode algorithm?

 Section 4 contains general elements of the episode algorithm that must be used in conjunction with section 5, as section 5 contains the specific details for the episode described in this DBR.
-Sections 4 and 5 used in conjunction explain the intent of the episode design at a level of granularity that will allow an IT implementation team to create an algorithm that matches the episode design.
-They may also be helpful to the analytics team in their communication with the IT team over the course of quality controlling an episode.
 These address the following questions: